Skip to main content

 How long does the kitchen last?

-Each kitchen lasts 45 – 60 minutes, depending on how many guests we have to serve that day.
+Each serving session lasts 60-90 minutes, depending on how many guests we have to serve that day.

 When do these kitchens happen?